A Quick Guide To SwiftUI Modifiers

 Readability:

 By chaining modifiers, we can create a clear and readable flow of code that describes the appearance and behavior of our UI components.
+By chaining modifiers in a clear sequence, it’s easy to understand the appearance and behavior of each UI component.

 Fig 11.
 Readability